 For at least the past four decades, Greece has been at the top of the global list of shipowning countries.
-Greek interests control approximately 20 per cent of the world's total merchant fleet.
-Greece (by way of Greek controlled tonnage and units) reportedly owns 30.25 per cent of oil tankers, 20.04 per cent of ore and bulk carriers, 15.58 per cent of LNG/LPG carriers, 14.64 per cent of chemical and product tankers, 9.53 per cent of containerships and 7.30 per cent of refrigerated cargo ships of the world fleet.
-At the beginning of 2022, Greek shipowners controlled 19.42 per cent of global deadweight tonnage (dwt), as the Greek-owned merchant fleet measured a total deadweight tonnage of more than 373 million gross tonnage (GT) and 4,705 ships of more than 1,000 GT, representing 58 per cent of the EU-controlled fleet More than one-third of the Greek-owned fleet or 1,706 vessels fly an EU Member State flag.
-Newbuilding orders by Greek interests in 2020 reportedly amounted to 104 vessels over 1,000 GT or 14.36 million deadweight tonnage (DWT), representing the 10.99 per cent of the global tonnage on order.
-The average age of the Greek-owned fleet is reportedly 9.54 years, being lower than the average age of the world fleet, which is reportedly 9.87 years.
+Greek interests control approximately 21 per cent of the world's total merchant fleet.
+Greece (by way of Greek controlled tonnage and units) reportedly owns 31.78 per cent of oil tankers, 25.01 per cent of bulk carriers, 22.35 per cent of liquefied natural gas carriers, 13.85 per cent of liquefied petroleum gas carriers, 15.60 per cent of chemical and product tankers and 9.33 per cent of the world fleet of container ships.
+At the beginning of 2023, Greek shipowners controlled 21 per cent of global deadweight tonnage (DWT), as the Greek-owned merchant fleet measured a total deadweight tonnage of more than 349 million and a gross tonnage (GT) of more than 204 million, representing 59.08per cent of the EU-controlled fleet One-third of the Greek-owned fleet, or more than 1,300 vessels, fly an EU Member State flag.
+New building orders by Greek interests in 2023 reportedly amount to 173 ships (from 104 ships the previous year).
+The average age of the Greek-owned fleet is reportedly 9.99 years, being lower than the world fleet average age, which is reportedly 10.28 years.